International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 We describe some examples here:

 - The `ids:Agent` is defined as an extension of the `odrl:Party`, indeed `ids:Agent` is defined as a `subClassOf odrl:Party`.
 We took the following notes: "It is not clear why ids:Agent needs to be defined as a subclass of two external classes.
 Based on the information on the **ODRL vocabulary**, `foaf:Agent` needs to be used to describe further details of the party.
-Additionally to `odlr:Party` and `foaf:Agent`, it is defined as a subclass of `ids:Described` and adds only `rdfs:label` and `rdfs:comment`.
+Additionally, to `odlr:Party` and `foaf:Agent`, it is defined as a subclass of `ids:Described` and adds only `rdfs:label` and `rdfs:comment`.
 It is used in *Participant.ttl* to define `ids:Participant`, and to define range for `ids:publisher`, and `ids:sovereign` in *Resource.ttl*, `ids:senderAgent` and `ids:recipientAgent` in *Message.ttl*, and `ids:hasAgent` in *Connector.ttl"*.
 Based on those evaluation notes, we decided the definition in the IDS Information Model was **Redundant (r)**, removed the `ids:Agent` and replaced it by `foaf:Agent`.

 - The `ids:contentType` is defined as a `subPropertyOf` `dct:type`, and it adds `rdfs:domain` (ids:DigitalContent), and `rdfs:range` (ids:ContentType).
 We decided that this definition was **Partially Redundant (pr)**, but we decided to keep it, as it is more specific than `dct:type`.